silinternational/terraform-modules/aws/ecs/cluster/README.md

-# aws/ecs - EC2 Container Service
+# aws/ecs/cluster - EC2 Container Service Cluster
 This module is used to create an ECS cluster along with the necessary IAM roles to function.